When the smoking ban was brought in, pro-ban campaigners claimed it would benefit British pubs.

 Russell: Get behind CAM-VIP, promote ecigs and promote a legal alternative to smoking in pubs.
 Support vaping, support The Great British Pub – Support Vaping in Pubs.

 Thanks to Russell VR Ord for this interview.
-Now, why not check out our other interviews!

 Image of Vapefest by Jade.